 |

-I have erased expenses by mistake, what can I do to recover them?
+I have erased expenses by mistake, what can I do?

 Is there a mobile version of Short Reckonings?